greena13/redux-and-the-rest/README.md

 This is useful when you want to create the new resource item over several pages or steps, before saving it to the server.

-This is different from the edit action creator in that it only allows editing the current new resource item, and maintains the `NEW` state, so you can differentiate between editing a resource that has been saved to an external API and one that is still being refined before being saved.
+This is different from the editItem action creator in that it only allows editing the current new resource item, and maintains the `NEW` state, so you can differentiate between editing a resource that has been saved to an external API and one that is still being refined before being saved.

 | Property | Value |
 | :--- | :--- |